 The Innscor Africa Group has a total workforce of over 10 400 employees, of which 4 350 full-time employees are eligible beneficiaries of the Innscor Africa Employee Share Trust (the Trust).

-The Trust was established to promote employee empowerment, encourage a culture of ownership, and enhance employee engagement, thereby aligning the interests of employees with those of the company.
+empowerment, encourage a culture of ownership, and enhance employee engagement, thereby aligning the interests of employees with those of the company.

 Empowerment of the Group's Employees